atlasTest2019/atlassian-azure-demo/HOWTO.md

     }
 ```

+With HTTPS enabled, all incoming HTTP traffic will be redirected to HTTPS for added security.
 For more information, see https://docs.microsoft.com/en-us/azure/application-gateway/redirect-http-to-https-cli.

 ## Advanced customizations